Tommy-Parisi/more-canvas-tools/README.md

 ### Day View Button

 A **Day** button is injected into the calendar toolbar, to the left of the existing Week/Month/Agenda buttons.
 Clicking it switches the calendar to a single-day agenda view.
-The current time is shown by a
+The current time is shown by a red **Now Indicator**, helping students navigate the day with ease.

 ![Calendar with Day button and Import classes button](docs/calendar_day_view.png)